Turning It In Should Be the Easy Part of Homework, Right?

 Even when they complete their homework, students with ADHD don’t always remember to turn in assignments on time — or at all.
 Help your kid get credit for all her hard work by setting up these fool-proof organization systems at school and home.

-The problem: The student with ADHD consistently neglects to turn in homework or long-term projects, even though she claims to have completed the work.
+The problem: The student with attention deficit disorder (ADHD or ADD) consistently neglects turning in homework or long-term projects, even though she claims to have completed the work.

-The reason: Children with attention deficit hyperactivity disorder (ADHD) have difficulty keeping track of bits of information and paperwork.
+The reason: Children with ADHD have difficulty keeping track of bits of information and paperwork.
 This problem is likely related to underactive frontal lobes — the area of the brain that controls memory and processing.
 It’s because of this difference in brain activity that children with ADHD have a hard time focusing on more than one thing at a time.

 The obstacles: Children with ADHD often want to complete their work and turn it in on time, but often lack the organizational skills or the memory capacity of other youngsters their age.
 These students may forget something that just happened as their focus shifts from one task to another or from one class to another.
 When completing an assignment, for example, students have to work their way through many tasks — including listening to and recording what needs to be done, doing the assignment, and turning it in.
 It’s very easy for children with ADHD to get interrupted along the way and forget where they are in the process.